SafeNY

 Algorithmic governance and carrier response

-How SafeNY operates as a deterministic statistical pipeline, the protocol by which carriers may formally respond to a published analysis, and the version + calibration governance that keeps the methodology auditable over time.
+How SafeNY operates as a deterministic statistical pipeline, how inaccurate federal FMCSA records are corrected at the source, and the version + calibration governance that keeps the methodology auditable over time.

 1. Algorithmic determinism and Daubert alignment